To Have and Have Not: Growing Asymmetries in Communications Technology

 @ Wolf Law Building, Wittemyer Courtroom & Livestream

-AI Market Forces – A New Gap in Technology Access?
+AI Market Forces – A New Gap in Tech Access?

-Discussion will explore prevailing competitive dynamics and the emerging LLM oligopoly, as well as the role of industrial policy on the market.
-Will LLMs remain “open” for companies to build upon?
+Discussion will explore prevailing competitive dynamics in communications technology and the emerging large language model (LLM) oligopoly, as well as the role of industrial policy on the market.
+For instance, will LLMs remain “open” for companies to build upon?
 Are we nearing the end of the Internet era of “innovation without permission”?

 Break